BloomSpace07/bloom-space/README.md

 # Bloom Space

 Welcome to Bloom Space, a program to help you transform your rooftop to an urban oasis!
-This program helps you to plan your urban garden and teaches you more sustainable practices and efficient techniques to help the environment.
+This program helps you to plan your urban garden and teaches you about urban agriculture, sustainable practices, and efficient techniques to help the environment.

 ## Features